 Laser Assisted Periodontal Therapy

-Dr. Knudsen is proud to offer the latest technology available for periodontal disease: Laser Gum Treatment and Therapy.
+Dr. Knudsen or Dr. Pierson are proud to offer the latest technology available for periodontal disease: Laser Gum Treatment and Therapy.
 There are numerous advantages to using laser therapy to regenerate tissue, as opposed to the traditional methods requiring a scalpel and sutures.

-Utilizing the body’s own natural ability to “heal itself”, Dr. Knudsen utilizes a laser for the Laser Assisted Periodontal Therapy.
+Utilizing the body’s own natural ability to “heal itself”, Drs.
+Knudsen or Pierson utilize a laser for the Laser Assisted Periodontal Therapy.
 Performed without a scalpel and sutures, this procedure creates an environment for regeneration of the tissues around your teeth (gum, bone, cementum, ligament) that are lost due to periodontal disease.

 The laser therapy works by targeting only diseased gum, which it discerned by the color.
 Diseased gums are darker than healthy gums.
 The laser is then used to agitate the healthy tissue, encouraging it to reattach to the bone.
 Because of the regrowth of this connective tissue, there is also a much lower chance of gum disease returning than with traditional surgery.

-Due to the ability of the laser to target and remove only diseased tissue, Dr. Knudsen is able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
+Due to the ability of the laser to target and remove only diseased tissue, Drs.
+Knudsen or Pierson are able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
 This is in conjunction with a detailed homecare program that is described below.